Recreational Trails Program

 The RTP funds come from the Federal Highway Trust Fund, and represent a portion of the motor fuel excise tax collected from nonhighway recreational fuel use: fuel used for off-highway recreation by snowmobiles, all-terrain vehicles, off-highway motorcycles, and off-highway light trucks.

 In July 2012, Congress passed and the President signed the Moving Ahead for Progress in the 21st Century Act (MAP-21).
 MAP-21 is a two-year transportation bill providing funding for federal highway, transit, alternative transportation, and safety programs through September 30, 2014.
 The Federal Highway Administration has now released guidance on the Transportation Alternatives Program.
-MAP-21 has been extended through May, 2015.
+MAP-21 was extended through December 2015.
+In December 2015, the Fixing America’s Surface Transportation (FAST) Act was passed which will fund the RTP for five years.

 RTP applicants can include federal, tribal, state, county or city agencies, private associations and clubs.
 Examples of eligible projects include: urban trail development, basic front and backcountry trail maintenance, restoration of areas damaged by trail use, development of trailside facilities, and educational and safety projects related to trails.